ihanprasetyo/financial-rag-vs-agent/README.md

 🔗 [**Live App** (Streamlit)](http://20.199.160.183:8501/)

 Core features like RAG retrieval, GPT-3.5 QA, FAISS index, and a working frontend are fully implemented.
-Agent logic, retriever training, and advanced evaluation remain in progress.
+Agent logic, retriever training, and advanced evaluation could be further expanded.

 ⚠️ **Note:** This demo runs on a low-cost Azure VM with limited memory and compute.
 As a result, response times may be very slow or unstable, and accuracy might be low.